senakvkc/SeniorDesignProject/README.md

 This is a Senior Design Project by Istanbul Bilgi University Computer Engineering students.

-The main idea behind the application is to help people adopt doggies and moggies from local shelters.
+The main idea behind the application is to help people adopt doggies and moggies from their local shelters.

 This app encourages people to adopt animals that need a new start.